loveencounterflow/dbay/README.md

 Notes:

+* The use of the `@` (at-sign) in the above is purely a convention to avoid name clashes with existing SQLite keywords and identifiers (`@` is not allowed by SQLite in identifiers, so should be safe).
 * The exact syntax for macro declarations is still under consideration and may change.
 * In particular, one wants to allow multiple statements to appear in macros.
 * As it stands, everything to the right hand side of the equals sign minus any trailing semicolon becomes